Initiating a Website Consent Compliance Scan

 Ensures that websites honor the Global Privacy Control (GPC) signal set by users in their browsers, indicating their preference to opt-out of data collection and tracking by third-party services.
 The policy evaluates both cookie compliance and network request compliance regarding the GPC signal.

-• Network Requests Compliance (GPC Out-Out) - Evaluates third-party network requests when the GPC opt-out signal is set by the user
+Network Requests Compliance (GPC Opt-Out) - Evaluates third-party network requests when the GPC opt-out signal is set by the user

 PIPEDA (Canada) Test - Banner Present & Opt-out Essential Cookies Only